City-of-Lincoln-Council/housing-repairs-online-frontend/README.md

 To return to the original design, comment out
 [line 3 in `globals.scss`](https://github.com/City-of-Lincoln-Council/housing-repairs-online-frontend/blob/f088657699c0b9617a8929329fe77004b98eaa72/styles/globals.scss#L3)

+To find out how these interface was designed, please read the [common service pattern](https://github.com/City-of-Lincoln-Council/housing-repairs-online-frontend/blob/main/Common%20service%20patern.pdf).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: